 Do you know what you’re reading when you look at a nutrition label?
 If you don’t, you’re not alone.
 For many people, the information on a nutrition label can seem confusing.
 If you don’t understand it, how can you teach your kids how to read them and what to look for?
 That’s why we’re here.
-We spoke with Elizabeth Kasparek, a Registered Dietitian and Senior Sports Science Specialist at the Sanford Sports Science Institute, to learn more about how you can make sense of all the information you see on a nutrition label and make sure you’re sharing the right information with your family.
+We spoke with a registered dietitian at the Sanford Sports Science Institute, to learn more about how you can make sense of all the information you see on a nutrition label and make sure you’re sharing the right information with your family.

 Servings and Portions—What’s the Difference?

 Serving sizes are found at the top of the label and are measured amounts used to identify the calories and nutrients that are in a food.
 Examples of a serving size can be 1 slice of bread, a 6-inch tortilla, or 1 cup of milk.
 Some packaged foods will contain more than one serving per container so keep that in mind when you look at the nutrient measurements on the rest of the label.

 Serving size is not a recommendation on how much to eat because a serving size on a nutrition label is based on a 2,000 calorie diet.
 Since your kids will most likely not be consuming 2,000 calories in a normal day, how do you know how much to serve?
 You’ll want to eat or serve the proper portion of food.
 A portion is the right amount of food for your child’s body—not too much and not too little.

 No two bodies are exactly the same, so not every portion size is the same.
 You can use your hand to help you decide portion sizes for your body...now and as you continue to grow.

 When looking at fat, carbohydrates, sodium, added sugar, and vitamins, the percent Daily Value (%DV) is a good guide.
 The percent Daily Value (%DV) will show how much of a nutrient is in a serving of food and contributes to a total daily diet.
 A general guide: